-My first kick to personally blog came from being inspired by a friend who had been blogging.
+My first kick to personal blog came from being inspired by a friend who had been blogging.
 My second kick came after shutting down my company, and floundering as I struggled with what to do next.
 Knowing blogging could help me, regardless of the path I took, I embraced it in 2014.

 1 - The Lost Survivor - Wanting To Survive

 It’s hard to recognize we’re lost when we’re lost.
-Discovering blogging later, you'll come to realize looking back the season you were lost.
+Discovering blogging later, you'll come to realize looking back on the season you were lost.

 When I began blogging in 2014, I so wish I had started doing it over a decade earlier.
 Unfortunately, I was simply lost.
 Surviving the way I knew how.

-And whenever survivors get room to think and calibrate their bearings, they’re so burned out they’re forever stuck recovering instead of dreaming.
+And whenever survivors get room to think and calibrate their bearings, they’re so burned out that they’re forever stuck recovering instead of dreaming.